WGribaa/Winning-DeepFake-Review/README.md

 ### c.
 Scoring  <a name="scoring">

 The score used for this competition was the log loss (often called cross-entropy loss).
-It's a metrics that needs to be minimized.
+It's a metric that needs to be minimized.

 The log loss is the log of the likelihood function, which is basically the product of the predictions realizing for each observation.
 For example, it will be 0.9 * 0.3 = 0.27 if the first was correctly predicted with 0.9 confidence, and the second predicted the incorrect output with 0.7 confidence (therefore 0.3 confidence for the actual output).